 Along with faculty dorm parents, Boarding Proctors live in the dorm with our students and are there to listen and look out for them.
 They help new and returning students move into their rooms, make sure they feel settled in, and help them adjust to the schedule and dorm rules.
 Serving as leaders and role models, they meet regularly with Dorm Heads, the Student Life Office and the Director of Counseling to discuss concerns raised by other students regarding dorm life.

 Day Proctors are selected from among the Sixth Form day students to serve as leaders and role models for all day students.
-Though they don't live on campus, they meet regularly with the Dean of Students and Assistant Dean of Students to discuss concerns raised by the day students, and they handle issues of parking, and appropriate behavior.
+Though they don't live on campus, they meet regularly with the Student Life staff to discuss concerns raised by the day students, and they handle issues of parking and appropriate behavior.